-All biomedical waste generating facilities are inspected and required to obtain a permit from the Miami Dade County Health Department on an annual basis.
+All biohazardous waste generating facilities are inspected and required to obtain a permit from the Miami Dade County Health Department on an annual basis.
 Because FIU is a state-owned and operated facility, FIU is exempt from paying the annual permit fee.
 Permits are issued in October and expire in September of the following year.
-The EH&S Biosafety Office is responsible for obtaining and managing the permit information for all FIU sites generating biomedical waste.
+EH&S is responsible for obtaining and managing the permit information for all FIU sites generating biohazardous waste.